 No. Although paying by credit card is the most convenient payment method, some patients do pay by money order.
 It should be noted that as a security measure, PharmaPassport does not keep your credit card information on file.
 This information is deleted from our system after every transaction.

-Generic drugs are identical to or the "bio-equivalent" of a brand-name drug in dosage form, safety, strength, quality, how it is taken, performance and intended use.
+Generic drugs are the “bio-equivalent” of a brand-name drug in dosage form, safety, strength, quality, how it is taken, performance and intended use.

 It is recommended to use one formulation of a brand or generic drug consistently to achieve the best results.
 This is particularly true for cardiovascular drugs, antimicrobials, proton-pump inhibitors, levothyroxine (ie. Synthroid), & antiepileptic drugs (ie. Topamax, Lamictal).